 Pictures taken after the even show the wounds suffered by several family members.

 The death of the bird was concealed from Evelyn Lugo by her family until the following day.
-They didn’t think she could take any more heartbreak after watching her home get destroyed and her loved ones arrested.
+Her family didn’t think she could take any more heartbreak after watching her home get destroyed and her loved ones arrested.

 “They (the cops) don’t care about us as humans, they’re going to care about the bird?”
-Lugo later.
+Ms. Lugo later commented.
 She said she has suffered from depression and emotional scars since the incident.

-Ortega, George Lugo and Cuevas were arrested, but the charges were later dropped and sealed.
-The original target of the stop-and-harass, Avellanet, was not charged.
+Luis Ortega, George Lugo and Alba Cuevas were arrested, but the charges against them were later dropped and sealed.
+The original target of the stop-and-harass, Edwin Avellanet, was not charged.

-Police had no evidence that Avellanet had a crime and he was not being detained.
-To chase him down and terrorize his family over a parking cone was beyond ridiculous.
-NYPD had no warrant, of course, and that is the basis for one of the complaints in a lawsuit filed in late November, alleging unlawful search and seizure, excessive force and malicious prosecution.
+Police had no evidence that Mr. Avellanet had committed a crime, and he was not being detained.
+NYPD had no warrant, which is the basis for one of the complaints in a lawsuit filed in late November 2013.
+The suit also alleges unlawful search and seizure, excessive force and malicious prosecution.